craftcms/cms/docs/templating/global-variables.md

 ## `loginUrl`

-The URL to your site’s login page, based on the [loginPath](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#$loginPath-detail) config setting.
+The URL to your site’s login page, based on the <config:loginPath> config setting.

 ```twig
 {% if not currentUser %}